AP report claims China knew of pandemic danger in Wuhan even as officials downplayed risk of virus - KVIA

 A spokesman for China’s Foreign Ministry was questioned about the AP report on Wednesday but said that he had not seen the report.

-“In an open, transparent and responsible manner, China has kept the WHO (World Health Organization) and relevant countries and regions updated on the outbreak,” he said.

-“Those who accuse China of being non-transparent are unjust and insulting to the great sacrifices made by the Chinese people.”
+“Those who accuse China of being non-transparent are unjust and insulting to the great sacrifices made by the Chinese people,” he said.

 Early days